shadowe1ite/ollama-colab-runner/README.md

 A simple jupyter Notebook to run your LLM models via Ollama in Google Colab.

-You can use the free tier with your Google account.
+You can use the free tier with your Google account with T4 hardware (12GB).

+You can also use this endpoint in your clients or even in VS Code via custom Ollama model.

 [![Open in Colab](https://img.icons8.com/?size=64&id=lOqoeP2Zy02f&format=png)](https://colab.research.google.com/github/tecepeipe/ollama-colab-runner/blob/main/ollama_colab_runner.ipynb)